The ancient Egyptians only used fractions of the form 1/n

 Every ordinary fraction has an Egyptian Fraction form

-We now show there is always at least one sum of unit fractions whose sum is
+We now show there is always at least one set of distinct unit fractions which sum to

 such a sum.